virtuozzo/cloudscripting-docs/docs/creating-templates/relative-links.md

 - <b>*{domain}*</b> - domain name of the website, where the manifest is stored
 - <b>*myfile.extension*</b> - name of the file with indicated extension (i.e. *jps*) at the end

-There are the following Cloud Scripting rules applied while parsing a relative path for a file:
+There are the following Cloud Scripting rules applied while parsing a relative path to a file:
   - `baseUrl` parameter is being defined
   - verification that the linked file’s text doesn't contain whitespaces (including tabs, line breaks)
   - verification that the linked file’s text doesn't contain semicolons and round brackets